Argentina to begin Sputnik V vaccine production after getting Russian OK

-In April, Argentine firm Laboratorios Richmond (RICH.BA) produced test batches of the vaccine, with plans to scale up once Russia had carried out quality inspections.
-Argentina has spearheaded use of the Russian vaccine in the region. read more
+In April, Argentine firm Laboratorios Richmond produced test batches of the vaccine, with plans to scale up once Russia had carried out quality inspections.
+Argentina has spearheaded use of the Russian vaccine in the region.

 “The Gamaleya Institute has confirmed the quality control of three consecutive batches of component one and three consecutive batches of component two,” Vizzotti told reporters.